Basic and Diluted EPS

 Additionally, lessees should disclose a maturity analysis of lease liabilities separately from other financial liabilities such as bonds and loans.
 They should also provide additional quantitative and qualitative information about their leasing activities to help users of financial statements assess the nature and future cash outflows of these activities.
 This analysis should include:

 IFRS 16 specifies different disclosure requirements for lessors.
-Like lessees, lessors must provide information (either in the notes or the financial statements) that allows users to assess the impact of leases on the lessor’s financial position, performance, and cash flows.
+Like lessees, lessors must provide information either in the notes or the financial statements that allow users to assess the impact of leases on the lessor’s financial position, performance, and cash flows.

 At a minimum, lessors should disclose the following regarding finance leases:

-For the operating leases, lease income, with separate disclosure for income related to variable lease payments not based on an index or rate, should be disclosed.
+For the operating leases, the lessor should disclose lease income, with separate disclosure for income related to variable lease payments not based on an index or rate.

 Additionally, lessors must provide qualitative and quantitative information about their leasing activities, helping users understand the nature of these activities and how the lessor manages risks associated with any rights retained in the underlying leased assets.